 Kicking (and netting) Football Penalties

-FIFA Football is ruled by the Fédération Internationale de Football Association whose headquarters were founded in Switzerland in 1904.
-They currently have over 200 members around the world and they govern the rules laws and regulations of football as played in the English Premier League, United Kingdom.
+They currently have over 200 members around the world.
+FIFA governs all the rules and regulations of football as played in the English Premier League, United Kingdom.

-Two teams of eleven (11) players are involved in a typical game of regulation football.
-It is worth noting that a variety of player formations are used in different competitions, such as in Premiership, League, and European matches.
+Two teams of eleven (11) players are usually involved in a typical game of regulation football.
+It is worth noting that a variety of player formations get used in different competitions.
+For example, there are some variances in Premiership, League and in European matches.

-In 11-a-side games there must be a minimum of seven players and three substitutes are allowed from the seven, whose names must be nominated before the game begins.
+In 11-a-side games, there must be at least seven (7) players.
+The rules allow for three (3) substitutes from the 7 available.
+But, their names must get nominated before the game begins.